cancer

 found a cannabidiol-driven impaired invasion of human cervical cancer (HeLa,

-both CB(1) and CB(2) receptors as well as to transient receptor potential
+CB(2) receptors as well as to transient receptor potential vanilloid 1 (TRPV1).

-vanilloid 1 (TRPV1).
-These findings provide a novel mechanism underlying the
+These findings provide a novel mechanism underlying the anti-invasive action of

 Women with gynecologic cancer report a strong